vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   not draining all the soaking water, may have exacerbated my reaction to lentils.

+  Also, I had consumed a lot of lentil in the few days shortly before the abdominal pain started (this was not super-salient to me back when the pain started, but it became clearer when I reviewed my food consumption retrospectively).

 * I'm planning to pause broccoli consumption for a little while after 2024-08-15 (as I finish this batch of it).